hannahmalm/pizza-rating/notes.md

         -  @pizza.build_restaurant (Tell Pizza to also build a restaurant because its in a nested form)
     - Create Pizza new view and form
         - Create a form with the normal specialty name and toppings
-        - Create a nested form
+        - Create a nested form with restaurant options
+        - Allow for a dropdown using collection select: <%= f.collection_select :restaurant_id, Restaurant.all, :id, :name, include_blank: 'Select Restaurant' %>
     - Create Pizza New route
     - Update Pizza Model
         - accepts_nested_attributes_for :restaurant (need this to accept adding a restaurant in a nested form and allowed in the Pizza strong params)